mallapurbharat/cardano-tx-sample/multisig/multisig.md

 cardano-cli transaction submit --tx-file txmultisig.signed $TESTNET cardano-cli query utxo --address $(cat payment4.addr) $TESTNET
 ```
+Additional step: search for the multisig script address on testnet.cardanoscan.io, you should see a "Contract" heading for the address, and a verify button next to it.
+Click on the verify button, select the "Native script", this will open up a new window. paste the entire JSON for the multiscript file into the box and click on "Verify".

 Hope you had fun doing this exercise!